DynamicsAndNeuralSystems/pyspi/README.md

 ## Getting started

-Check out the demo scripts in `demos/demo.py` and `demos/demo.ipynb`
+Check out the demo script in `demos/demo.py`

 # <a name="conda-install"></a>Conda installation